anshulbehl/aws-aap-containerized/README.md

 - Python 3.8+ with Ansible Core 2.14+
 - AWS CLI configured with credentials
+- AWS Access Key ID and Secret Access Key (with EC2, VPC, and IAM permissions)
+- AWS Session Token (if using temporary credentials)
 - Red Hat subscription with registry access
 - AAP containerized setup bundle